tpombeiro87/mychat/README.md

 Chat challenge
 ==============

-Run Client:
-npm ./client/ install && npm ./client start
+Run Client (from the root of the project): cd ./client && npm install && npm start

-Run Server:
-npm ./server/ install && npm ./server start
+Run Server (from the root of the project): cd ./server && npm install && npm start

-To build Client using webpack from create-react-app: npm ./client build
+To build Client using webpack from create-react-app: npm build ./client

 MISSING REQUIREMENTS:
   1. When the user is typing, indication that they are typing should be shown to the other user.